Skip to main content

 What the thirteen questions actually do

-There are thirteen questions across the five phases.
-Each question targets one specific signal the build needs to calibrate.
-Most questions are three options, not five, because a three-way forced choice extracts a more honest answer than a five-point scale where everyone picks the middle.
+Each question targets one specific signal the engagement needs to calibrate.
+Most questions are three or four options in a forced choice, because a forced choice extracts a more honest answer than a five-point scale where everyone picks the middle.

 What a good score looks like for each band

-Why the scorecard rejects most practices
+Why the scorecard rejects most businesses

 Where to take this next